Developing an app is just one part of the process. Making it reach and be usable to the global audience is an altogether different ball game.

 Here is a case study on how Defender’s Quest brought about a peak in its sales figure by localizing their app in six languages – six languages: English, Czech, German, Korean, Russian, and Japanese.

 There are still a number of apps that haven’t added Mobile App Localization in their strategy.
-While there are some that have made their apps partially localized, by changing their store descriptions, but the ones that are completely localized are still in finger countable numbers.
+While there are some that have made theirs a multilingual app, by partially localized, by changing their store descriptions, but the ones that are completely localized are still in finger countable numbers.

 This phenomenon of slow adaptation to the money making strategy can take you ahead very far very soon, if you implement it right away.
 Apart from gaining points by standing out of the sea of unlocalized apps, the strategy puts you on devices that your counterparts would take ages to get on.